Suggested trails and outings

-McAfee Knob: It's the most photographed spot on the Appalachian Trail.
-Start the hike at Rt 311 trail-head where you can choose to hike the A.T. or fire-trail (for 2/3 of the way to summit).
+McAfee Knob: This is the most popular hike in the Roanoke area.
+Start the hike at Rt 311 trail-head where you can choose to hike the trail or fire-road (for 2/3 of the way to summit).
 There are no surprises on this hike, just be prepared to cover 7 mi. total.
-The A.T. passes 2 shelters and provides more changeable scenery than the fire-trail route, but it does require more effort to traverse its curvy nature.
+The trail route passes 2 shelters and provides more changeable scenery than the fire-road, but it does require more effort to traverse its curvy nature.
 Hiking is not very difficult, but the tiring length of this trail gives it a Moderate rating (see Video)

 Catawba Rocks: Want an easy hike with a great overlook?
 Try this!
-Great for beginners, take the A.T. south from Rt 311 trail-head, and in less-than a mile, a large and unusual rock formation becomes a magnet to explore.
-The trail starts atop the ridge-line so there are no extreme ascents, though the trail traverses some exciting landscapes.
-This hike is often offered as a FREE guided hike by Excihiking (see our BOOKING page).
+Great for beginners, take the trail south from Rt 311 trail-head, and in less-than a mile, a large and unusual rock formation becomes a magnet to explore.
+The trail starts atop the ridge-line so there are no extreme ascents; however, the trail does traverse some exciting landscapes.
+Though our guide service for all outdoor activities is FREE, we often extended a reduced transportation fee to get to the trail (see our RESERVE page).
 The easy access to this location makes this hike a gem any time of year.

 Apple Orchard Falls: At over 100' high, this falls is one of the largest in SW Virginia.
 Better yet, the trail is perfect for a day's hike into Appalachian wilderness!
 The 2 mi route to the falls parallels a babbling brook where rest breaks can be copiously refreshing.
 The hike gets a bit rocky nearing the goal, but heck, you're almost there.
 Under optimum conditions, the roar of the falls is so great that a talk to friends becomes a yell.
 Hike up along the falls to explore and see a unforgettable view of the Appalachians, and the valley you just hiked.

-Dragon's Tooth: Get the best bang for the buck!
+Dragon's Tooth: Be prepared for a hiking workout!
 This 2 mi hike is all up and sometimes a battle for each step.
-The first half follows a moderate climb which wriggles up a ridge-side; the second half is brutally rocky with hands-on hoisting required in places (Hats-off to the little doggy and super-seniors that made it).
+The first half follows a moderate climb which wriggles up a ridge-side; the second half is rocky with hands-on hoisting required in places (Hats-off to the little doggy and super-seniors that made it).
 Once there, the view is spectacular!
-The rock slab "tooth" itself can be mounted, though dangerous, but the rocky ascent has acclimated the hiker to handle such features, accidents rare.
+The rock slab "tooth" itself can be mounted, though tricky, but the rocky ascent has acclimated the hiker to handle such features, handle with care.
 You can feel the enormity of an opposing Appalachian ridge (photo) which heightens glory, a hard place to leave.

-Fossil Hunt: Feel the timeless origin of the Appalachians with a laid-back search of this ancient creek area.
-More than a stream bank, a large delta or flat lies in a cove where a tributary connects.
-This flat contains many gulches and washes filled with tons of rocks and rock-chips, some containing fossils.
+Fossil Hunt: Feel the timeless origin of the Appalachians with a laid-back search of an ancient creek bed.
+More than a stream and bank, several tributaries connect as you move farther downstream forming some gulches and washes filled with heaps of rocks and rock-chips, some containing fossils.
 These fossils are over 250 million years old, dating back to the Paleozoic Era.
-Better yet, this area is located amidst the Appalachian Trail, deep in rustic wilderness.
-A very short hike from parking, take all day to explore.
+You can almost taste how ancient the rocks poking from the stream are, laid and cemented long before the surrounding Appalachian mountains existed!
+Take all day to explore.
 Great for hot summer days.

 Eastern Continental Divide: Hike to what feels like the top-of-the-world!
-This extensive section of the Appalachian Trail uses 3 stages to attain a massive ridge-side from the valley floor.
+This extensive section of lightly traveled trail uses 3 stages to attain a massive ridge-side from the valley floor.
 This ridge divides water flowing into the Atlantic from that flowing to the Gulf of Mexico (thus the name).
 Huge mountains and ridges seem to go on forever from this vantage, boosting a planetary feeling, wow!
-But come prepared, it's a long hike over a very lightly traveled trail, at times, making navigation difficult.
-Inquiry us for help or info.
+But come prepared, it's a long hike, and the shifting rocky terrain near the top makes navigation difficult at times.
+Contact us for tips.

 Other Notable Adventures We Support